mrkdev1/35prime/README.md

 ## `out.md`

-On success, **35prime** will display the result in the console and create a text file named `out.md` inside the same directory as `chargaff.exe`.
+On success, **35prime** will display the result in the console and create a text file named `out.md` inside the same directory as `35prime.exe`.
 Results get written into `out.md` in multiple sections in FASTA format.
 The first line of each section indicates whether the section refers to the *input*, *complement*, *reversed*, or *complement reversed* sequence.